What’s ICON all about and how does it work?

 On the other hand

-All this doesn’t necessarily mean the actual price of ICX is ever going to balloon to the same extent as bitcoin.
+All this doesn’t necessarily mean that the actual price of ICX is ever going to balloon to the same extent as bitcoin.
 It’s set up to work alongside other cryptocurrencies and to work with other blockchains, rather than as a direct competitor.

-This probably makes it a more reliable investment.
+This probably makes it a more reliable product.
 Having IXC work seamlessly on the DEX exchange will probably be enough to shore up its value and give it a strong degree of inherent value as the full range of ICON features are rolled out.

 The biggest question marks around ICON’s future might be the effectiveness of IISS, and whether the global market will ever take to such a powerful and largely-centralised blockchain solution.
 Despite any talk of a democratic ICON Republic, in the long run, it’s hard to imagine the voting rights being dominated by anything other than large financial institutions or governments.